Dejanor/docker-compose-for-laravel-app---apache2-mysql-github-actions-pipeline/README.md

 # docker-laravel-app
-Dockerfile to build laravel app and docker-compose file to define, create and manage services.
+Dockerfile to build laravel app and docker-compose file to define, create and manage services. link to the laravel app repo: https://github.com/f1amy/laravel-realworld-example-app

 ### Dockerfile
 - Built on ubuntu image.